Accessibility Statement for the Website lechzuers.com

 - Some pages include elements with the aria-hidden attribute, which are simultaneously focusable, making them accessible to assistive technologies despite being intended to be hidden.

-- The control arrows for image previews, the date picker in the event overview, and the checkboxes in the newsletter form are not properly selectable via keyboard.
+- The control arrows for image previews, are not properly selectable via keyboard.

 - Embedded videos are not provided with audio descriptions or text alternatives, meaning that relevant visual information is sometimes not described.